langchain-ai/langchain/.github/CONTRIBUTING.md

 poetry run jupyter notebook
 ```

-When you run `poetry install`, the `langchain` package is installed as editable in the virtualenv, so your new logic can be imported into the notebook.
+When you run `poetry install`, the `gigachain` package is installed as editable in the virtualenv, so your new logic can be imported into the notebook.

 ## Documentation